Inspiring a 'Love to Learn'

 This course offers students the opportunity to have a thorough understanding of diverse philosophical and ethical viewpoints.
 Through studying this A level students will gain critical and evaluative skills sought by higher education and employers.
 The course is thought provoking and encourages classroom discussions on a range of contemporary themes.
 Teaching of the A level is divided into three elements.
 Students will be taught Philosophy, Ethics and will also embark on a study of Christianity.
 This exciting course has been constructed to provide a relevant and engaging scheme of work that is straightforward to assess.
-Students who take will only sit two exams at the end of the year.
+Students studying this course will only sit two exams at the end of the two year course.
 These questions are broken down into segments.

 “The main reason I enjoy Philosophy and Ethics, is that you can apply it to situations you see in your everyday life.”

 Religious Studies compliments a variety of career paths and empowers the student to think about the multicultural world we live in.
 Religious Studies is particularly useful for students who wish to pursue careers in law, education, social work, politics, medicine, administration or the media.
 High level skills are developed through research, reading, essay writing and discussion.
 These skills are highly transferable to a number of university courses and employment.
 The course enriches general knowledge and helps students develop literacy skills through essay writing.
 Many of the Russell group universities see Religious Studies as a subject that promotes high level thinking skills and develops a range of other useful skills that help to prepare a student for university life, it can be desirable for analytical courses such as Law.